GailMarieDB/kamailio-container/docker/README.md

 Set your preferred deploy mode using the `DEPLOY_MODE` environment variable in `docker-compose.yml`

-### UAC Endpoints
+### UAS Endpoints

-Set your UAC endpoints as a space-delimited list using the `UAC_ENDPOINTS` environment variable in `docker-compose.yml`
+Set your UAS endpoints as a space-delimited list using the `UAS_ENDPOINTS` environment variable in `docker-compose.yml`

 ### Optional environment variables